TV On The Radio

 Links:

-TV On The Radio, New York's duo of vocalist Tunde Adebimpe (who graduated in cinematography) and multi-instrumentalist David Sitek (who is also a producer), debuted with a lo-fi limited-edition 24-song album, TV On The Radio (Brooklyn Milk, 2002), but blossomed with the EP Young Liars (Touch & Go, 2003), featuring Yeah Yeah Yeahs' members Brian Chase and Nick Zinner, a bizarre hodgepodge of musical gags ranging from the pseudo-emo Young Liars to the catchy Staring at the Sun.
+The EP Young Liars (Touch & Go, 2003), featuring Yeah Yeah Yeahs' members Brian Chase and Nick Zinner, was an equally bizarre hodgepodge of musical gags ranging from the pseudo-emo Young Liars to the catchy Staring at the Sun.

-Adding guitarist and vocalist Kyp Malone, Desperate Youth Blood Thirsty Babes (Touch & Go, 2004) was even more stylistically ambiguous, but began to reveal a method behind the madness: the fusion of futuristic electronica, nostalgic pop and punk verve (notably in Dreams) evoked Brian Eno's Taking Tiger Mountain.
+Adding guitarist and vocalist Kyp Malone of Iran, Desperate Youth Blood Thirsty Babes (Touch & Go, 2004) was even more stylistically ambiguous, but began to reveal a method behind the madness: the fusion of futuristic electronica, nostalgic pop and punk verve (notably in Dreams) evoked Brian Eno's Taking Tiger Mountain.
 Even the encyclopedic quotations littered throughout the songs were unmistakably Eno-esque in nature.
 Incorporating everything from progressive-rock dynamics to gospel chanting, TV On The Radio delivered the ideal soundtrack for the opening of the 21st century.

 The Wrong Way blends pounding drums, driving horns and Captain Beefheart-esque bluesy vocals until they slowly coalesce into a hysterically swinging jump-blues a` la Rip Rig & Panic.
 Poppy concocts un unlikely fusion of doo-wop harmonies and shoegazing guitar.
 Don't Love You weaves a psychedelic raga around a distorted organ drone, a martial middle-eastern rhythm and petulant guitar tones.
 Wear You Out closes the album with a hypnotic crescendo of shamanic drumming, languid soul crooning and jazzy horns.